-(A) if Market Quotation applies, each party will determine a Settlement Amount in respect of the Terminated Transactions, and an amount will be payable equal to (I) the sum of (a) one-half of the difference between the Settlement Amount of the party with the higher Settlement Amount ("X") and the Settlement Amount of the party with the lower Settlement Amount ("Y") and (b) the Termination Currency Equivalent of the Unpaid Amounts owing to X less (II) the Termination Currency Equivalent of the Unpaid Amounts owing to Y; and
+(A) if Market Quotation applies, each party will determine a Settlement Amount in respect of the Terminated Transactions, and an amount will be payable equal to (I) the sum of (a) one-half of the difference between the Settlement Amount of the party with the higher Settlement Amount ("X") and the Settlement Amount of the party with the lower Settlement Amount ("Y") and (b) the Termination Currency Equivalent of the Unpaid Amounts owing to X less (II) the Termination Currency Equivalent of the Unpaid Amounts owing to Y and, if that Termination Event is either an Illegality or a Force Majeure Event, for the purpose of determining Market Quotations (a) Reference Market-makers will be asked to assume that the party requesting the quotations is a dealer in the relevant market of the highest credit standing which satisfies all the credit criteria which such Reference Market-makers apply generally at the time in deciding whether to offer to make an extension of credit, and no account will be taken of any existing Credit Support Document and (b) Reference Market-makers will be asked to provide mid-market quotations; and

-(B) if Loss applies, each party will determine its Loss in respect of this Agreement (or, if fewer than all the Transactions are being terminated, in respect of all Terminated Transactions) and an amount will be payable equal to one-half of the difference between the Loss of the party with the higher Loss ("X") and the Loss of the party with the lower Loss ("Y").
+(B) if Loss applies:

+(I) each party will determine its Loss in respect of this Agreement (or, if fewer than all the Transactions are being terminated, in respect of all Terminated Transactions) and an amount will be payable equal to one-half of the difference between the Loss of the party with the higher Loss ("X") and the Loss of the party with the lower Loss ("Y"); and

+(II) if that Termination Event is either an Illegality or a Force Majeure Event, Loss shall be determined on the basis of mid-market values in respect of the Terminated Transactions and, in particular, if any quotations of relevant rates or prices are used for the purpose of determining Loss under this section, (a) third parties supplying such quotations will be asked to assume that the party requesting the quotations is a dealer in the relevant market of the highest credit standing which satisfies all the credit criteria which those third parties apply generally at the time in deciding whether to offer to make an extension of credit, and no account will be taken of any existing Credit Support Document and (b) those third parties will be asked to provide mid-market quotations.

 If the amount payable is a positive number, Y will pay it to X; if it is a negative number, X will pay the absolute value of that amount to Y."